AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Static Semantics**

 #.
-A varible which is Volatile or has one of the Ada aspects Import or Export,
+A variable which is Volatile or has one of the Ada aspects Import or Export,
    or the Ada aspect Address specified in its declaration is an external variable.